jfernandezdevelasco/2p-neural-graphs/README.md

 connectivity: Uses and interpretations,” NeuroImage, vol. 52, no. 3, pp.
 1059–1069, Sep.
 2010, DOI: [10.1016/j.neuroimage.2009.10.003](https://doi.org/10.1016/j.neuroimage.2009.10.003).

+Additional information about the toolbox and download instructions can be found here: [Brain Connectivity Toolbox](https://sites.google.com/site/bctnet/home?authuser=0)

 # License
 This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for details.

 # Acknowledgment
-This study was funded by the EU H2020-MSCA-IF-2017 project ‘GRACE’ (id number: 796177) to C. C. and the PNRR- MSCA ‘Young Researchers Award’ project 'NEUPAGES' to C.C.
+This study was funded by the EU H2020-MSCA-IF-2017 project ‘GRACE’ (id number: 796177) to C. C. and the PNRR-MSCA ‘Young Researchers Award’ project 'NEUPAGES' to C.C.

 # Contact
-For questions, please contact Juan Fernandez de Velasco at jfernandezdevelasco@gmail.com.
+For questions, please contact Juan Fernandez de Velasco Biasiolo at juan.fernandezdevelasco@unipd.it